robertaicenogle/Cryptocurrencies/README.md

 Below is a 3D-Scatter with the PCA data.
 ![](Crypto2.png)

-Crypto
+Below is a table with the tradeable cryptocurrencies.
 ![](Crypto9.png)

-Total Coins Supply vs Total Coins Mined:
+Total Coins Supply vs Total Coins Mined Scatter Plot:
 ![](Crypto4.PNG)